azurenoops/terraform-azurerm-overlays-management-hub/README.md

 ## Management Operations Logging

 This module enables diagnostic settings for Azure resources that emit platform logs.
 The diagnostic settings are configured to send platform logs to a Log Analytics workspace.
-The Log Analytics workspace is created in the same resource group as the hub virtual network.
-The Log Analytics workspace is configured to retain data for 30 days.
+The workspace is created in the same resource group as the hub virtual network and it is configured to retain data for 30 days.
 The Log Analytics workspace is configured to use the Standard pricing tier.

 As part of SCCA compliance, Management Operations Logging is enabled.